MaySsssss/NOC-VHDL/README.md

 # NOC-VHDL
 An enhanced design for packet integrity attack detection on Untrusted Network-on-Chip
+(Undergraduate Thesis)